Theories of poverty: Poverty as a personal failing

 When it comes to poverty in the United States, there are two main lines of thought.
 The most common line of thought within the U.S. is that a person is poor because of personal traits.
 These traits in turn have caused the person to fail.
 Supposed traits range from personality characteristics, such as laziness, to educational levels.
 Despite this range, it is always viewed as the individual's personal failure not to climb out of poverty.
 This thought pattern stems from the idea of meritocracy and its entrenchment within U.S. thought.
 Meritocracy, according to Katherine S. Newman is "the view that those who are worthy are rewarded and those who fail to reap rewards must also lack self-worth."
 This does not mean that all followers of meritocracy believe that a person in poverty deserves their low standard of living.
-Rather the underlying ideas of personal failure show in the resistance to social and economic programs such as welfare; a poor individual's lack of prosperity shows a personal failing and should not be compensated (or justified) by the state.
+Rather the underlying ideas of personal failure show in the resistance to social and economic programs such as welfare; a poor individual's lack of prosperity shows a personal failure and should not be compensated (or justified) by the state.